arkency/posts/posts/2024-05-29-how-to-use-hotwire-turbo-streams-effectively.md

 ## The problem

-The kanban endpoint is the one that renders the tables.
+The `kanban` endpoint is the one that renders the tables.
 This is the endpoint that the flow is redirected to after the task is moved from one table to another.
-The problem starts when the `kanban' endpoint slows down.
+The problem starts when the `kanban` endpoint slows down.

-Why would it slow down?
+Why would it slow down? 🤔

-Well... why wouldn't it? ;)
+Well... why wouldn't it? 😛

 It may not be true for all pages in in our applications, but functionality tends to pile up and grow.
-The feature gets added here and there.
+Little features get added here and there.
 It turns out that for this one particular page, it is important to include it.
 Live goes on, and we wake up with the page loading a lot of data and taking a lot of tons of data and takes a long time to render.